FPA Charges on Pakistan Electricity Bill Explained (2026)

 | Winter 2025–26 | Rs 1.50 – 2.80 | Moderate LNG prices |

-How to Check Your FPA on Your Current Bill
+How to Check FPA on Your Current Bill

-Use our bill checker to pull your current month's bill — the FPA line is clearly labeled in the surcharges section.
+Use our bill checker to pull your current month's bill — the FPA line is clearly labeled in the surcharges section, usually between "FC Surcharge" and "Electricity Duty".
 You can also check the exact NEPRA determination at nepra.org.pk → Decisions → Monthly FCA for the specific month.